Back to menu | Plan

 The impact on the square

 I suggest a twofold impact of the auxiliary fleet on the square: an artistic and a physical impact.
 After taking the decision to institute the fleet, Commodus and his officials wanted to follow up the negotiations and contracts with practical measures.
 The members of the fleet should occupy a statio on the square, to be used for their regular activities, but also to be stand-by in case of an emergency.
 According to the depictions these were Curubis (34), Musluvium (11), and Misua (10).
-The simplest way to indicate membership was by using the letters NF, as was done by the shippers of Syllecthum and their neighbours (23, 24), and by curatores (42).
-An alternative was the use of SNF, followed by CC, the name of the fleet, which could also be read as the name of the city of the shippers (34).
+The simplest way to indicate membership was by using the letters NF, as was done by the skippers of Syllecthum and their neighbours (23, 24), and by curatores (42).
+An alternative was the use of SNF, followed by CC, the name of the fleet, which could also be read as the name of the city of the skippers (34).
 In the north-west corner of the square a cluster of three stationes was reserved for the fleet (36-38).
 Here was the main office of the fleet (SCF), and next to it a place for the Imperial grain treasury (FFV) that, contrary to the Ostian grain treasury, would be able to cover expenses when an emergency would occur.
 Because the fleet was only standing by, abbreviations sufficed, supported by visual representations showing the ambiguity of something that had been realized, but was not active yet.

 (1) Cf. Sirks 1991, 105 n.
 199.